Are Construction Companies Tax Exempt?

 2. Contributing Pension Fund:

 A construction business with four or more employers is obligated to pay a contributory pension on behalf of the employees.
 This implies that both the employer and the employee contribute a specific proportion of the employee’s monthly remuneration to a pension fund.
-The minimum proportion that must be donated is 18% of the monthly salary (with the Employer contributing a minimum percentage of 10% and 8% for the Employee).
+The minimum proportion that must be donated is 18% of the monthly salary (with the employer contributing a minimum percentage of 10% and 8% for the employee).
+However, if the employer bears the burden on behalf of the employee, they will pay 20%.

 3. National Housing Fund: